 Since his retirement from UFC, Sonnen, 47, has worked as a fight promoter and a mixed martial arts commentator.
 He also faced six misdemeanor battery charges in 2019 for his part in a brawl at a Las Vegas Strip hotel.
 He pleaded no contest to one misdemeanor and paid a fine.

-Last week’s interview on Fox News was Sonnen’s highest-profile acknowledgement of his political aspirations.
+Last week’s interview on Fox News was Sonnen’s highest-profile confirmation of his political aspirations.
 But in a March interview with the Florida-based podcaster Patrick Bet-David, Sonnen acknowledged that Gov. Tina Kotek is a hard worker and a formidable incumbent, and said he would break with Oregon Republicans’ practice of tacking to the center to appeal to Portland-area voters.

 “Why we’re the second-bluest state in the nation, it’s just one county—it’s Multnomah County and it’s Portland,” Sonnen said.
 “And the Republicans come in every single cycle and they try to appease the people in Multnomah County.
 They try to win them over every time.
 I don’t know why they do that.
 I will annex Multnomah County.
 I will put it on Zillow and sell it to the state of Washington….I have no idea why they’re trying to appease any of those people.
 I will buy all their property.
 I will pay them and they can leave.”